BrightspaceUI/icons/README.md

 ```

 To learn more about how best to determine if an icon should be mirrored, refer to [Google's Material Design Bidirectionality](https://material.google.com/usability/bidirectionality.html) documentation.

-### General

-See the [VUI Best Practices & Style Guide](https://github.com/Brightspace/valence-ui-docs/wiki/Best-Practices-&-Style-Guide) for information on VUI naming conventions, plus information about the [EditorConfig](http://editorconfig.org) rules used in this repo.

 [bower-url]: http://bower.io/search/?q=d2l-icons
 [bower-image]: https://img.shields.io/bower/v/d2l-icons.svg